LassoSoft/LassoGuide/lasso_guide_source/language/index_language.rst

    Every programming language has its own set of rules, characteristics, and other aspects that make it unique.
-Where Lasso stands out is the flexibility and clarity of its code, allowing the programmer to construct a logical sequence of commands for manipulating data and generating output, without being burdened with large amounts of foundational code.
+Where Lasso stands out is the flexibility and clarity of its syntax, allowing the programmer to work with data and generate output without being burdened with heaps of foundational code.
 It is designed to get out of the way and let you focus on your work.

    Lasso is also extremely powerful.
-It allows you to perform complex operations on data and build reliable, dynamic solutions for the web.
-By reading this section you will gain familiarity with Lasso syntax, and a clearer understanding of the abstractions required for creating optimized web applications using Lasso.
+It allows you to easily perform complex operations on data and build reliable, dynamic solutions for the web.
+This guide will walk you through Lasso's syntax and libraries, giving you a clear understanding of how to start creating web applications using Lasso.

 .. container:: col eight first